sales@farahatco.com +9714250025197142500251+ WhatsApp

 Yes, a tax treaty exists between China and the UAE for businesses to avoid double taxation.
 This tax treaty has long been enforced since 1994 following the Federal and Ministerial Decree number 38 of 1994 and 260/5 of 1993, respectively.

-Choose the Services of Top Tax Consultants in UAE
+Choose the Services of Top Tax Consultants in the UAE

 Shahnaz Kaushar is a senior Trademark and Intellectual Property (IP) Expert.
 She has handled some of the firm’s complex, high-profile cases – many involving the protection of trademark and IP rights.